pschatzmann/arduino-snapclient/README.md

 ### Example Arduino Sketch

-Here is an example Arduino sketch that uses the Opus codec and outputs the audio with I2S:
+Here is an example Arduino sketch that uses the Wifi as communication API, the Opus codec and outputs the audio with I2S:

 ```C++
 #include "AudioTools.h"